IuliiaKonovalova/animal_shelter/README.md

 * As a Returning Visitor, I want to find community links, so that I can learn more about the organization.

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to check whether there are any changes with available animals, so I can make a choice which animal to adapt.
+* As a Frequent User, I want to check whether there are any changes with available animals, so I can make a choice which animal to adopt.
 * As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.

 ---